 The strength of NIPN

-The strength of NIPN lies in its ability to:
+The strength of the National Information Platforms for Nutrition lies in their ability to:

 - answer nutrition policy-relevant questions for which the starting point is the demand from policy makers.